Gabe Serbian

-Gabriel Serbian (May 1, 1977 – April 30, 2022) was an American drummer, guitarist and vocalist, most famous for his work in The Locust, Cattle Decapitation, Holy Molar and Zu.
+Gabriel Serbian (May 1, 1977 – April 30, 2022) was an American drummer and guitarist, most famous for his work in The Locust, Cattle Decapitation, Holy Molar and Zu.
 He was also a member of Head Wound City, a hardcore/punk rock supergroup.

 He performed with Alec Empire, Nic Endo, Charlie Clouser, and Merzbow, and drummed for Otto von Schirach on a European tour and also when von Schirach played/toured with The Locust.

 Serbian was praised by Dave Lombardo of Slayer, who said that "There's a band called The Locust.
 Their drummer is named Gabe Serbian, and their music hits me now like D.R.I. hit me in the early '80s".

-Serbian died on April 30, 2022, at the age of 44.
+Serbian died in San Diego California on April 30, 2022, the day before his 45th birthday.